statease/se360-python-demo/README.md

 initially demonstrated at the 2021 DOE Summit by Hank Anderson.
 The slides from that talk are included in this repository as well.

+In order to use the data from this repository, you should install the `se360demo` Python package by running `pip install se360demo`.

 ## Multi-response Graph

 This uses the `examples\multiresponse-graph.py` script.
 Open Stat-Ease 360 and